-Proposals should clearly explain a geological model of the host rock types, stratigraphy and fault geometry; the location of the mining resource (coal seam or gas location); and the location and character of the key assets (aquifers, GDEs, wells, springs).
+Proposals should clearly explain a geological model of the host rock types, stratigraphy, and fault geometry, the location of the mining resource (coal seam or gas location), and the location and character of the key assets (aquifers, GDEs, wells, springs).
 Key items for this part of the submission might include:

-- 1. an outline of the regional geology, geological history and the regional structures, including an evaluation of the parts of the history that influence or provide insight to more local concepts - 2. a summary of the data that are available and that were used to develop the project-scale geological model, including both the rock types and stratigraphy, and the fault geometry - 3. maps at the regional and project scale to illustrate faulting, including: - outcrop geology maps with faults projected to surface where applicable; alternatively, a map that illustrates which strata are displaced

-- structure maps with posted standard fault markings (lines, polygons, tick marks, displacement) - isopach maps of key strata, particularly aquifers and aquitards. - 4. fault displacement profiles that are derived from and consistent with the structure maps, showing if and how the throw (vertical displacement) for each fault varies along the length of the fault.
+- 1. An outline of the regional geology, geological history and the regional structures including an evaluation of the parts of the history that influence or provide insight to more local concepts. - 2.
+A summary of the data that are available and that were used to develop the project scale geological model, including both the rock types and stratigraphy, and the fault geometry. - 3.
+Maps at the regional and project scale to illustrate faulting including: - o outcrop geology maps with faults projected to surface where applicable; alternatively, a map that illustrates which strata are displaced; - o structure maps with posted standard fault markings (lines, polygons and tick marks); and - o isopach maps of key strata, particularly aquitards. - 4.
+Fault displacement profiles that are derived from and consistent with the structure maps, showing how the throw (vertical displacement) for each fault varies along the length of the fault.